marco-brandizi/test_repo/managing-feature-branch.md

 ## "Closing" a branch

-**Don't delete inactive branches**, archive them as described here.
-This keeps track of the fact they existed, is visible in the log tree and allows for reopening branches if it becomes necessary in future.
+**Don't delete inactive branches**, archive them as described in the follow.
+This keeps track of the fact they existed, it's visible in the log tree and allows for reopening branches if it becomes necessary in future.

 After a while, you might want to "archive" the feature branch. git hasn't such a feature, but it can be emulated as follow. **You can use [this script](git-utils/archive-label.sh)** for doing the same: